 Ida B. Wells Middle School opened as a neighborhood and geographic feeder pattern school in SY19-20 with 6th grade.
-The program is growing on a phased, grade-by-grade schedule; in SY20-21, the program will serve 6th - 7th grades and will grow grade-by-grade through SY21-22 until it offers grades 6-8.
-Inboundary students entering 6th or 7th grade will have the right to attend Ida B. Wells in SY20-21.
-Inboundary students entering 8th grade will continue to have the right to attend their in-boundary Education Campuses (Brightwood, LaSalle-Backus, Takoma, and Whittier) in SY20-21.
-These education campuses will serve grades PK3-5th and 8th grade in SY20-21.
+The program has been growing on a phased, grade-by-grade schedule; in SY21-22, the program will complete its grade configuration and will serve 6th-8th grades.
+In-boundary students entering 6th-8th grade will have the right to attend Ida B. Wells in SY21-22.
+Beginning in SY21-22, Brightwood, LaSalle-Backus, Takoma, and Whittier Education Campuses will no longer serve middle grades, completing their transitions to PK3-5 elementary schools.